Axel Bakunts: Biography

-Bakunts was born 1899 in Goris in Zangezur (Syunik), a region of Armenia that features prominently in his short stories.
+Bakunts was born 1899 in Goris in Syunik, a region of Armenia that features prominently in his short stories.
 An excellent pupil, he was admitted to the Gevorgian Seminary at Echmiadzin in 1910, "free of tuition, upon pleas to the Catholicos by more than a hundred villagers."
 Always outspoken, Bakunts wrote his first publication, a satirical account of the mayor of Goris, in Shushi in 1915, an act that earned him a stint in jail.
 In 1915-1916, he worked as a teacher in the village school of Lor, near Sisian.
 After graduating from the seminary in 1917, Bakunts served as an Armenian volunteer in the battles of Erzurum, Kars, Surmalu, and Sardarabad.
 Between 1918 and 1919, Bakunts was a teacher, proof-reader, and reporter in Yerevan.
 From 1920 to 1923, he studied agriculture at the Kharkov Institute in Ukraine.

 After the establishment of Soviet Armenia, Bakunts returned to Goris and worked as an agronomist.
 From 1926, he settled in Yerevan where he quickly established his reputation as a gifted writer.
 His oeuvre includes short story collections, various individual pieces, and fragments of unfinished novels, including one based on the life of Khachatur Abovian.
 His collection of short stories entitled Mtnadzor (The Dark Valley) was the first to "win him renown."
 Among his most famous works are Alpiakan manushak (The Alpine Violet), Lar Margar, Namak rusats takavorin (A Letter to the Russian Tsar), and Kyores.
 He also authored several screenplays for Armenkino in the 1930s, including the film Zangezur.
-At the same time, Bakunts played a politically important role in determining the borders between Armenian Zangezur and the Kurdistan Uezd of Soviet Azerbaijan during the NEP era.
+At the same time, Bakunts played a politically important role in determining the borders between Armenian Zangezur and the Kurdistan Uezd of Soviet Azerbaijan during the period of the New Economic Policy.

 Bakunts was a close colleague and friend of the poet Yeghishe Charents and "shared some of his opinions, both political and literary."
 Charents even wrote a poem on Bakunts, published posthumously in 1967.
 For his part, Bakunts dedicated The Alpine Violet to Charents's first wife, Arpenik.
 Although staunchly loyal to the USSR, Bakunts eventually fell victim to Joseph Stalin's Great Purge.
 Accused of various crimes, he was arrested on August 9, 1936 and executed on July 8, 1937.
 His trial is said to have been twenty-five-minutes.
-A committed communist to the end of his life, Bakunts, together with fellow arrestee Drastamat Ter-Simonyan hy], "defiantly sang 'The Internationale' immediately before their execution."
+A committed communist to the end of his life, Bakunts "defiantly sang 'The Internationale' immediately before [his] execution", together with fellow arrestee Drastamat Ter-Simonyan hy].